-The date of delivery will be the day a document is made available through email or mail.
+The date of delivery will be the day a document is made availabletransmitted through email or mail.
 This date will be determined by the day noted on the document being delivered.
-The document must be delivered on the date of the document.
-A postmark on an envelope is presumptive evidence of the date the document was delivered.
+The document must be deliveredtransmitted for delivery on the date of the document.
+A postmark on an envelope is presumptive evidence of the date the document was delivered. transmitted for delivery.
+For documents sent by email, the date and time reflected in the metadata of the email is presumptive evidence of when the document was delivered.